silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 * Different locations, characters, and passages can be more whimsical or more rational.
 * Generally elements tied to science and the ordinary should be more rational.
 * Generally elements tied to magic and the extraordinary should be more whimsical.

+### Virtue

+#### Background

+> But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.  - Galatians 5:22-23

+> But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.  - James 3:17

+#### Rules

+* Design Marloth narratives around depictions of the fruit of the Spirit

+* When brainstorming high-level plot ideas and directions, think in terms of how the elements can be broken down into depictions of virtue

+* Any depictions of evil should either be an immediate foil for good or setup later depictions of good

+  * > As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.  - Genesis 50:20

+  * Don't have depictions of evil for their own sake